 How to Spend a Great Day at Nelis’ Dutch Village

-When we start thinking about things to do in Holland, the first place my kids ask to go to is Nelis’ Dutch Village.
+If you’re thinking about things to do in Holland, the first place to go to is Nelis’ Dutch Village.

 Everyone who works at Dutch Village dresses in the traditional clothing of the Netherlands – right down to the wooden shoes – and they all wear something different.

-When we want a laid-back day, we play on the playground and slide, enjoy the rides, and race on the plasma cars and pedal pumper cars.
+If you want a laid-back day, play on the playground and slide, enjoy the rides, and race on the plasma cars and pedal pumper cars.

-Read on to learn about my family’s favorite things about Nelis’ Dutch Village!
+Read on to learn about our favorite things about Nelis’ Dutch Village!

 What to Expect at Nelis’ Dutch Village